drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 # Selenium Facts
 ----------------

-* **`is_displayed` teslls you wethere an elemnt is visible or not.
+* **`is_displayed` teslls you wethere an element is visible or not.
 You can't just rely on checking whether the element is present in the DOM, because you can hide elements in the**

 * **Create your own wait_for helper function.
 This is used for Selenium tests that require a refresh or a loadig of a feature.**
 > When using Selenium, if the page needs to refresh, you must put an explicit wait to ensure whatever item you're waiting for has loaded.
 Whenever you submit a form with